obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

    Removes a save/load callback.

-   :param callback:     Callback to remove.
+   :param callback:     Callback to remove
-   :param private_data: Private data associated with the callback.
+   :param private_data: Private data associated with the callback

 ---------------------------------------

 .. function:: void obs_frontend_add_preload_callback(obs_frontend_save_cb callback, void *private_data)

    Adds a callback that will be called right before a scene collection is loaded.
-Useful if you

-   :param callback:     Callback to use when pre-loading.
+   :param callback:     Callback to use when pre-loading
-   :param private_data: Private data associated with the callback.
+   :param private_data: Private data associated with the callback

 ---------------------------------------